 The Profile provides a more complete picture of your family’s finances; it also provides a way for you to describe special circumstances right on your application.
-Begin by logging on to the College Board website at https:// cssprofile.collegeboard.org.
+Begin by logging into College Board.

 Use your College Board student account and password to begin the Profile process.

 Alternatively, parents can create a separate account, since sensitive financial information will be collected.
 The first step after logging in to your account is to register for the correct year (2019-20 for this year’s senior class).
 Now, complete the application as you answer questions, the application will be tailored to your family’s financial situation.